Shivam5560/INTEL_SMIT/README.md

 # Objective

-The objective of this project are two fold:
+The objective of this project are :
 a.
 Create a prediction model which can determine whether the target source is a freshwater or not(i.e Either Safe or Unsafe).
 b.
 Make the model accessable to end users, and aid them solve real world problem